enkhtuvshinj/CarND-Path-Planning/README.md

 * __Car 1__'s speed is 35mph
 * __Car 2__'s speed is 50mph

-Due to newly-introduced cost, a total cost of `PrepareLaneChangeLeft` increase by 0.124 and a total cost of `PrepareLaneChangeRight` raises by 0.247.
-For `KeepLane` state, its cost didn't change because of same speed for both ego car and __Car 0__.
+Due to newly-introduced cost, a total cost of `PrepareLaneChangeLeft` and `PrepareLaneChangeRight` increases respectively by 0.124 and 0.247, whereas `KeepLane` cost doesn't change because of same speed for both ego car and __Car 0__.
 Since `KeepLane` state cost is the lowest, it is decided to stay on current lane.

 <img src="pics/cost_speed_3.jpg" />